nexroo-ai/template-rooms-pkg/README.md

 4. **Create configuration schema:**
    - Define your addon's configuration schema in `configuration/` directory
    - Inherit from `BaseAddonConfig` for validation
+5. **Set up addon type**
+   - In addon.py, set the root "type" to your rooms addon type (agent, storage, communication...)
+6. **If AI agent set up the tools hook**
-5. **Update documentation:**
+7. **Update documentation:**
+   - Copy the TEMPLATE_README.md and fill with your addon specific informations
-   - Modify this README.md with your addon's specific information
+   - Replace this current README.md by renaming your TEMPLATE_README.md to README.md
-   - Update the CHANGELOG.md
+   - You can delete changelog to reset

 ### Required File Structure
 ```